Gueorgui Linev

-Gueorgui Linev known professionally as Kan Wakan, is a Bulgarian-born, Los Angeles and UK-based electronic music producer, composer, songwriter and multi-instrumentalist.
+Gueorgui Iliev Linev, known professionally as Kan Wakan, is a Bulgarian-born, Los Angeles and UK-based electronic music producer, composer, songwriter and multi-instrumentalist.
 Linev has released two studio albums under the name Kan Wakan (Moving On and Phantasmagoria Vol. 1).
-He is currently signed to the Bristol-based label 3tone Records.
-He has done collaborations with Moses Sumney, Thundercat, and toured with Lianne La Havas, and Arctic Monkeys, just to name a few.
-Well-known for his cinematic approach, Linev wrote the music for Brian Klemesrud's 2016 crime thriller Dead Draw.
+He has done collaborations with Moses Sumney, Thundercat, and toured with Lianne La Havas, and Arctic Monkeys.
+Linev wrote the music for Brian Klemesrud's 2016 crime thriller Dead Draw.

 Musical style

 Gueorgui Linev incorporates both electronic and acoustic instruments into his compositions, often featuring instrumental solos such as his use of harmonica on "Molasses."
 With Kan Wakan, Linev often uses live orchestras in compliment to Analog Synthesizer, Electric Guitar and Bass, and various other instruments.

 His music is described as "touching the borders of trip-hop, acoustic balladry, and psychedelia" according to The Fader.
 LA Weeklys Jeff Weiss described his music as "Striking a smooth, sinister balance between crepuscular trip-hop and experimental minimalism, Kan Wakan’s debut artfully recalls Air and Portishead, Mazzy Star and The Cinematic Orchestra."